MicroEJ/docs/overview/github.rst

    :alt: Projects imported
    :align: center

-If you want to import projects from another GitHub repository, you simply have to do the same procedure for the desired repository.
+If you want to import projects from another (GitHub) repository, you simply have to do the same procedure using the Git URL of the desired repository.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free